goodwin64/Endorse-all-skills-LinkedIn/README.md

 # Prerequisites:
-[TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) *OR* [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (for Mozilla) add-on has to be installed in your browser.
+[TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) (for Google Chrome) *OR* [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (for Mozilla Firefox) add-on has to be installed in your browser.
 Seriously, script won't work without this add-on.

 # How to install and use:
 1. Visit [GreasyFork](https://greasyfork.org/en/scripts/370784-endorse-all-skills)